microwave89-hv/te-sound-barrier/README.md

 _Why didn't you go for a Hello World?_ A Hello world needs a considerably large piece of code just to switch back to text mode from the graphics mode the Apple BDS screen runs in.
 Without switching to text mode the "Hello World" string won't going to be visible.
 At that point, "Hello World!" hasn't even been put out yet which will take yet another dozens of bytes to accomplish.

-_What's so special about this one then?_ It is an executable which does something visible on your Macbook Pro Retina 15" from Mid-2012 while boasting a file size of merely 75 bytes [sic].
-Bytes, not Kilobytes.
-This can be made into the classic "Hello World" program but it is going to be much bigger in size.
+_What's so special about this one then?_ It is an executable which does something visible on your Macbook Pro Retina 15" from Mid-2012 while boasting a file size of merely 75 bytes.
+This could be made into the classic "Hello World" program but then it is going to be much bigger in size.

 _How could you improve it?_ Maybe reset the machine by means of sending 0xFE to PS/2 keyboard port 0x60(?)
 0x64(?).
 This has been discussed in the book "Windows Rootkits", from Hoglund and Butler.
 Unfortunately, with the proprietary HID solution of Macbook Pro keyboards I haven't seemed to be able to reset the machine yet.
 Using the PS/2 way would allow for omitting most of the machine code that is currently used.
 Another way might be to set the number of sections to 0.
 This wasn't tried yet.